The Hall in was opened on 7 June 1924 by Major P. Dowson of Santa Barbara, California.

 We are the focal point for all the local events including our renowned Village Fete, Music On The Green and much more.
-Regular activities include an Indoor Bowls club, Pilates, weekly coffee mornings, Ukulele club as well as frequent films shows.
+Regular activities include an Indoor Bowls club, Pilates, weekly coffee mornings and a Ukulele club.

 We are Dementia Friendly

 The Village Hall AGM 2019 was held on 6th March 2019.